-This document presents the MBTA's Capital Investment Program for 2010-2014.
-In light of the significant financial challenges the MBTA is currently facing, specifically its tremendous debt burden, current and anticipated wage and benefit costs, and the precipitous decline in the receipt of projected and dedicated revenues since the inception of Forward Funding, the MBTA's financial condition is precarious and not sustainable at current levels of operating and capital commitments.
+This document presents the MBTA's Capital Investment Program for FY2011-FY2015.
+In light of the significant financial challenges the MBTA is currently facing, specifically its tremendous debt burden and the precipitous decline in the receipt of projected and dedicated revenues since the inception of Forward Funding, the MBTA's financial condition is perhaps not sustainable at current levels of operating and capital commitments.
 As a result, the Capital Investment Program is at a crossroads.
-Without legislation providing new revenue or debt relief the Authority may not be able to afford to invest funds in many of the projects described in this document.
-Further, due to existing and already significant pressures on the Authority's operating budget, any planned extension of the transit system should not be funded unless new sources of revenues are identified and dedicated to support the ongoing operation and maintenance costs associated with such extensions.
+Without debt relief or a more extensive pay-as-yougo capital program the Authority may not be able to afford to invest funds in many of the projects described in this document.
+Further, due to existing and already significant pressures on the Authority's operating budget, planned extensions of the transit system will need appropriate resources to support the ongoing operation and maintenance costs associated with such extensions.

 The MBTA's Capital Investment Program ("CIP") is fiscally constrained, as dictated by its enabling legislation.
-(In other words, the Authority needs to have the financial resources available to fund the capital spending required under this program.)
-For the first time, the 2010-2014 CIP is contingent upon sufficient funds being made available (as they are not currently) to support the investments contained within the program.
-Further, the Authority's long-standing commitment to fully fund state of good repair projects (\$470 million annually) is in jeopardy.
-The MBTA faces a minimum \$160 million operating budget deficit in FY2010, with the certainty, absent new funding sources, of growing deficits in future years.
-Exacerbating its already depleted reserve funds, approximately 27 cents of every dollar is utilized to pay for the costs of existing debt.
+In other words, the Authority needs to have the financial resources available to fund the capital spending required under this program.
+The FY2011-FY2015 CIP is contingent upon sufficient funds being made available to support the investments contained within the program.
+Further, the Authority's long-standing commitment to fully fund state of good repair projects (at least \$470 million annually) is in jeopardy.
+The MBTA faced a minimum \$160 million operating budget deficit in FY2010 until the Commonwealth provided \$160 million in annual contract assistance as a result of Transportation Reform.

-The FY 2010 operating budget contains a dramatic jump in principal and interest payments as the bill on the Authority's \$5.2 billion in outstanding debt comes due.
-This \$5.2 billion in outstanding MBTA debt originates directly from three sources: "prior obligation debt" inherited by the MBTA at the onset of Forward Funding in 2000, projects required to be built and funded by MBTA as legal commitments associated with the Central Artery project, and the Authority's commitment to act as a good steward of the system and fund at least \$470 million per year in capital investment necessary to maintain the current \$2.7 billion dollar backlog in much needed state of good repair projects.
+The FY2011 operating budget contained another dramatic jump in principal and interest payments as the bill on the Authority's \$5.5 billion in outstanding debt comes due.
+This \$5.5 billion in outstanding MBTA debt originates directly from three sources: "prior obligation debt" inherited by the MBTA at the onset of Forward Funding in 2000, projects required to be built and funded by MBTA as legal commitments associated with the Central Artery project, and the Authority's commitment to act as a good steward of the system and fund at least \$470 million per year in capital investment necessary to maintain the current \$2.7 billion growing backlog in much needed state of good repair projects.
 The Authority strongly believes that this state of good repair investment is critical to the continued viability of the transit system.
 The Authority's share of this capital investment continues to be drawn from bond funds due to the persistent lack of growth in sales tax revenues and the corresponding scarcity of available pay-as-you-go capital.
+Approximately 30 cents of every dollar is utilized to pay for the cost of existing debt.
 The following chart summarizes the components comprising the MBTA's outstanding debt.

-Although the Massachusetts legislature is considering transportation reform and a variety of options to raise revenue, the source and amount of net new revenue dedicated to the MBTA, if any, is highly uncertain at this time.
-Without net new revenue or substantial debt relief the Authority may not be able to fund the projects in this CIP.
-Borrowing the \$1.0 billion required to fund many of this 2010-2014 CIP is not affordable within the constraints of existing available revenue, and would not be prudent in the face of projected increasing deficits.
-The following charts present the proposed capital funding sources and allocation for the FY2010 - FY 2014 CIP.
+Without debt relief or more pay-as-you-go revenues, the Authority may not be able to fund the projects in this CIP.
+Borrowing the full \$795 million required to fund 21% of this FY2011-FY2015 CIP is not affordable within the constraints of existing available revenue, and would not be prudent in the face of projected increasing deficits.
+The following charts present the proposed capital funding sources and allocation for the FY2011 - FY2015 CIP.

-FY10-FY14 Capital Investment Program - Funding Sources (\$ in millions)
+FY11-FY15 Capital Investment Program - Funding Sources (\$ in millions)